shivamsouravjha/shawn-the-sheep/README.md

 # Current Major issues of this project
 * Deployment issuses,although successfully built its not responding.
 * Issues with displaying Attendee of a certain event
+* Everything,every commands works in backend with Postman just tuning with frontend to be done.